HelmholtzAI-FZJ/2025-11-Deep-learning-in-Neuroscience/README.md

 Please, fork this thing!
 Use it!
 And submit merge requests!

 ## Authors and acknowledgment
-Alexandre Otto Strube, Sabrina Benassou, Javad Kasravi Nov.
-2024
+Alexandre Otto Strube, Sabrina Benassou, Anoop K. Chandran Nov.
+2025

 ## Certificate
 Certificates will be provided to all participants who attend the course.